Extended Producer Responsibility (EPR) for Packaging

 Holding Corporations Accountable for Wasteful Packaging

-On July 12, 2021, Maine became the first state in the nation to pass an Extended Producer Responsibility (EPR) for Packaging law requiring big corporations and manufacturers to help pay for the cost of recycling their wasteful packaging, much of it plastic.
-Maine has long championed EPR laws to safely and effectively dispose of difficult-to-dispose or dangerous products.
+On July 12, 2021, Maine became the first state in the nation to pass an Extended Producer Responsibility (EPR) for Packaging law requiring large corporations and manufacturers to help pay for the cost of recycling their wasteful packaging, much of it plastic.
+Maine has long championed product stewardship laws to safely and effectively dispose of difficult-to-dispose or dangerous products.

 Creating a More Equitable and Effective Recycling System

-More than 40 jurisdictions around the world have successfully used Extended Producer Responsibility for Packaging to shift the costs of recycling from taxpayers to the producers of packaging such as Amazon, Walmart, Procter & Gamble, and other brand owners.
-Based on the data collected in these places, here are just some of the benefits this Maine’s law will deliver to taxpayers and communities throughout the state:
+More than 40 jurisdictions around the world have successfully used Extended Producer Responsibility for Packaging to shift the costs of recycling from taxpayers to the producers of packaging such as Amazon, Walmart, Procter & Gamble, and other large corporations.
+Based on the data collected in these places, here are just some of the benefits Maine’s law will deliver to taxpayers and communities throughout the state:

 - The state recycling rate could more than double, helping to keep more trash out of landfills, incinerators, and our environment.